Reader Anne writes:

 For example, if the power bill is due in two weeks, you are paid weekly and you have money for groceries for the week, try to set aside half the amount of the power bill.
 If you can’t save half, at least save something toward it.

-3. Buy groceries-After housing has been taken care of, we buy basic food.
-Check out my Save Money On Grocery Series here for some ideas to lower your grocery bill.
+3. Buy groceries– After housing has been taken care of, we buy basic food.
+Check out THIS POST for a different way to think about your food budget and check out my Save Money On Grocery Series here for some ideas to lower your grocery bill.

-4. Put gas in the car- If there is absolutely no alternative transportation (car pooling, taking the bus), put enough gas in your car to drive to work and the grocery store.
-All other driving should be limited if you are in an emergency situation.
+4. Put gas in the car– If there is absolutely no alternative transportation (carpooling, taking the bus), put enough gas in your car to drive to work and the grocery store.
+All other driving should be limited if you’re in an emergency situation.

 You mention that your car needs repairs.
 Maybe you can ask if any of your friends know how to work on cars and can help you out for a discounted rate.